*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 The Macy’s Thanksgiving Day Parade Survival Guide

 Is a trip to New York City in your plans this Thanksgiving?
 Besides eating at the best cheap restaurants and playing tourist at these must-see sites, be sure to schedule in the famous Macy’s Thanksgiving Day parade.
-And if you’re really lucky, you’ll get to see New York City all decked out for Christmas.
+And if you’re really lucky, you’ll get to see all the best New York City Christmas Sites.

 It’s your lucky day because today you get to hear from a New York City dweller herself who has attended the Macy’s Thanksgiving Day parade for the last 12 years.